 About Coach Kenzie

 Well hello there!
 Let’s meet.
 My name is Kenzie.
-My clients call me Coach K. I am a 34 year old smallish human with mantraps and a cross training addiction to feed them.
-I am a wife and mother of 3 first and an RRCA certified running coach.
-I began running 8 years ago simply because I needed a hobby other than changing diapers and memorizing Yo Gabba Gabba songs in the car.
+My clients call me Coach K. I am a 37 year old smallish human and a glutton for type II fun.
+I am a wife and mother of 5 kids (3 humans and 2 dogs) and a running coach.
+I began running 12 years ago simply because I needed a hobby other than changing diapers and memorizing Yo Gabba Gabba songs in the car.
 While some people finish one marathon and feel satisfied, I found that I wanted to push myself further.
 I have grown to love the challenge of facing my fears and breaking through them with hard work, determination and resilience.

-I am now a sponsored runner with a niche in ultra distance trail running.
-I have completed three 100 mile races, an Ironman 70.3, and countless marathons and 13.1’s.
+I am a sponsored runner with a niche in ultra distance trail running.
+For the last 7 years I have been mainly focused on ultra distance mountain races but have also completed an Ironman 70.3 and countless marathons and 13.1’s (even a 50 mile all pavement race – twice because once is never enough?).
 My passion is helping others find their potential in whatever their running goals may be.
-Through a combination of scientific principles and customized training, I coach clients anywhere from a 5k to 100 miles.
+Through a combination of scientific principles and customized training, I coach clients anywhere from a 5k to 100 miles on all surfaces.
 Click on the coaching tab to check out the options!

 My personal philosophy: